JetBrains/lets-plot-docs/source/index.rst

-.. title:: Grammar of Graphics for Python
+.. title:: Lets-Plot: Plotting Library Based on the Grammar of Graphics

 .. meta::
    :description: Lets-Plot is a multiplatform plotting library based on the Grammar of Graphics.
 It provides a ggplot2-like plotting API for Python and Kotlin users.